-Recently, we sat down with Matt Douglas, the chief enterprise architect at Sentara Healthcare to discuss their journey of moving electronic health record (EHR) workloads to the cloud.
-Sentara Healthcare is a not-for-profit healthcare organization serving Virginia and northeastern North Carolina.
+Healthcare organizations are increasing migrating their electronic health record (EHR) workloads to the cloud.
+One company that has done this is Sentara Healthcare is a not-for-profit healthcare organization serving Virginia and northeastern North Carolina.
 It offers services in 12 acute care hospitals with 3,739 beds, 10 nursing centers, and 3 assisted living facilities.
 In addition, Sentara operates its own managed-care plan which covers 1 million subscribers in the region.

 Sentara’s Journey to the Cloud

-Sentara’s journey to the cloud began with the implementation of a “digital front door”.
-Matt was first hired by Sentara to establish this for its EHR.
-In 3-4 months, Sentara had designed an architecture to move its EHR workloads to a cloud microservice – one of the first to complete this type of project.
+Sentara’s journey to the cloud began with the implementation of a “digital front door” for its EHR.
+In 3-4 months, Sentara had designed an architecture to move its EHR workloads to a cloud micro-service – one of the first to complete this type of project.
 After that, it was decided that the company should fully embrace the cloud – making it one of the first large healthcare organizations to adopt full cloud transformation.

 Today, Sentara is all-in with the cloud and moving away from the traditional datacenter.
-According to Matt, one of the drivers for this evolution has been supply chain shortages.
+One of the drivers for this evolution has been supply chain shortages.
 In a COVID world, trying to get specific parts for the datacenter, such as switches or servers, can take months.
 Meanwhile, you can spin up cloud resources with the snap of a finger.
 This has really made it easier to get buy-in from stakeholders to make the shift to the cloud.

-The cloud has allowed Matt and his team to speed up how fast they work.
-When he joined the company four years ago, the team would only deploy about 7-8 projects at a time.
+The cloud has allowed the team to speed up how fast they work.
+Originally, the team would only deploy about 7-8 projects at a time.
 Today, they are working on roughly 120 projects at once.
 This momentum of modernization has spread to every system throughout Sentara’s organization as well as the healthcare industry as a whole.
 Modernization has allowed Sentara to have greater interoperability and better data analytics.
 But because some organizations hadn’t begun to embrace cloud, they are now scrambling to keep up.
 This has put Sentara way ahead for both business outcomes on the payer side and clinical outcomes on the provider side.
 Sentara is now able to adopt precision medicine and AI readings of imaging.
 They are redeploying their wireless technology to Wifi6 which gives them a much more unsaturated environment – key to giving patients who are separated from their families (ie COVID wards) a lifeline of communication through their devices.
 Other healthcare organizations that haven’t begun to adopt cloud technologies are now struggling to keep up and aren’t able to offer the same high patient care and experience that Sentara can.

 The Challenges of the Cloud